TF-Coder: Program Synthesis for Tensor Manipulations: Synthesis with Enumerative Search

 The algorithm starts by collecting initial values.
 These include user-provided input tensors, user-provided constants (optional), and heuristically-chosen constants.
 The constants \code{0}, \code{1}, \code{-1}, \code{True}, \code{False}, \code{tf.int32}, \code{tf.int64}, \code{tf.float32}, and \code{tf.bool} are always chosen.
 We also include natural numbers up to the maximum rank of an input tensor (exclusive) to serve as axis values, all dimension lengths of input and output tensors, and the output tensor's shape as a tuple.
 These initial values are assigned hardcoded weights depending on their origin (e.g., a user-provided constant will have smaller weight than a constant extracted from a dimension length).

 The search then generates expressions in order of increasing weight.
 For a given target weight, it enumerates over all supported operations and all allowable weights for the operation's arguments.
 For example, if we are currently generating expressions of weight 76 using a 2-argument operation with weight 36, then there is $76 - 36 = 40$ remaining weight to partition among the two arguments.
 If argument 1 is chosen to have weight 32 and argument 2 is chosen to have weight 8, we would use all previously-explored values of weight 32 as choices to fill argument 1, and similarly all existing values of weight 8 are choices for argument 2.
 The Cartesian product of these argument choices gives many argument lists, each list containing one concrete value for each argument.
 The chosen operation is applied to each of these argument lists to produce new values, which by construction all have the desired weight.
 Each newly generated value that is not equal to a previously-seen value is added back to the set of known explored values.
 In this way, we prune away expressions with equivalent behavior when run on the input tensors to reduce the size of the search space.
 Every value produced by applying an operation to arguments stores references to the operation and the arguments, so that any value can recursively reconstruct its code representation.
 As soon as \tool\ encounters a value that is equal to the desired output tensor, it outputs the value's code representation as a solution.

+In general, if there are multiple code solutions to a programming problem, the ideal solution is both intuitive and short.
+If these two desires are at odds, one must find a reasonable balance between them.
+This is a key motivation behind our weighted search, where the total weight of a solution is reduced if it uses operations with smaller weight (the simple, intuitive, or common operations) or if it uses less code (fewer nodes in the expression tree).
+Hence, the weight of a solution can be used as a metric of how desirable it is, balancing the two goals of being concise and understandable.
+Under this formulation, \tool\ is guaranteed to find the ``best'' solution, i.e., the solution with smallest weight, because it considers expressions in order of increasing weight.